Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 On the first version of the poke game, you were able to poke any deployed contract.
-Now, you will be able to receive a secret additional feedback if you ask the contract to poke another contract.
+Now, you will add a new function to store on the trace an additional feedback message coming from another contract.

 sequenceDiagram

-Note left of User: Prepare poke on P and get feedback
+Note left of User: Prepare to poke Smartcontract2 though Smartcontract1

-Note left of SM: store feedback from P
+Note left of Smartcontract1: store Smartcontract2 address + feedback from Smartcontract2

-and replace storage definition by this one :
+1. Edit ./contracts/pokeGame.jsligo and replace storage definition by this one:

 receiver : address,